nordic-institute/X-Road/doc/Protocols/pr-messtransp_x-road_message_transport_protocol.md

     e) If the original request was a SOAP message package, write a nested MIME multipart (content-type `multipart/mixed`) containing all attachments as parts.
 Copy the MIME headers of each attachment part and calculate the hash of the data.

-    f) For REST messages, write the part containing the body-less portion of the REST request (content-type `application/x-road-rest-request`).
+    f) For REST messages, write the REST request header part (content-type `application/x-road-rest-request`).
 This part contains HTTP request line and HTTP headers.
 Calculate the hash of this part.

     * Some new headers must be added (replaced if one already exists) by the security server, for example `x-road-request-id`